 I studied Philosophy and English Literature (M.A.) in Hannover, Germany, and Zurich, Switzerland (1996-2002).

 Why Bartleby?- The name of this site is a tribute to Herman Melville’s Bartleby The Scrivener.
 Melville wrote it in 1853, but in many aspects it is a modern piece.
 Bartleby, that pale and reluctant clerk in a notary’s office at Wall Street, starts to refuse his monotonous work as a copyist.
 Nevertheless he doesn’t leave the scenery, the office with its rustle of paper.
 Bartleby is a ghostly figure in a changing world.
 We don’t live in Melville’s times, and we don’t catch a first glimpse of emerging markets.
 But paper and ink have kept their timeless secret.
 And more than ever, we need some spheres and minds insisting on paper and ink.

-I live in Berlin-Charlottenburg, Germany, and Basel, Switzerland with my husband and our two kids.
+I live in Berlin, Germany with my husband and our two kids.